lolcommits/lolcommits-sample_plugin/README.md

 every time you git commit code, and archives a lolcat style image with it.
 Git blame has never been so much fun!

-Lolcommit plugins are automatically loaded before the capturing process starts.
-The flexible class design allows developers to add features by running code before or after snapshots are taken.
+Lolcommit plugins allow developers to add features by running code before or after snapshots are taken.
+Installed plugin gems are automatically loaded before the capturing process starts.

 This gem showcases an example plugin.
 It prints short messages to the screen before and after every lolcommit.
-Something like this;
+After configuring the plugin to be enabled, you'll see something like this for a capture:

     ✨  Say cheese 😁 !
     *** Preserving this moment in history.